alexamies/buddhist-dictionary/data/dictionary/corpus-readme.txt

 sanskrit: the Sanskrit equivalent, if known

-source_doc_no: The id of the corpus source document
+source_no: The id of the corpus source document

-source_doc_name: The name of the source document.
+source_name: The name of the source document.
 Included to make the phrase list stand alone more easily.

 Notes:
 (1) Only UTF-8 is supported